slackmasterstan/USBaspLoader_lcsoft-usbasp/Readme.txt

 A technical documentation of the driver's interface can be found in the file "firmware/usbdrv/usbdrv.h".

 --
+more recent verison:
+(c) 2013 by Stan Hall
+slackmasterstan@gmail.com

 recent version:
 (c) 2012 by Stephan Baerwolf
 matrixstorm@gmx.de